vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/070.png)

-The *Submit* button iterates over the items table and builds a string representing the table content in the format required by the XQL.
+The *Submit* button iterates over the `ITEMS` table and builds a string representing the table content in the format required by the XQL.
 This string is stored in the `CountTablePayload` variable, and when the data source is triggered the placeholder is replaced with the generated string so the proper SAP call is sent.

 ![image](/assets/2025-09-16/080.png)

 In the refresh event, we process the `RETURN` table, extract the SAP message, and display it to the user.
-That way the operator immediately sees whether the submission was successful or if something went wrong.
+That way the user immediately sees whether the submission was successful or if something went wrong.

 ![image](/assets/2025-09-16/090.png)